Kivunim Gap Year is a “Year-On” program:

 • Advisor Email

-Please provide an email for your college advisor.
-Inform them that they will receive an email directly requesting that they upload their transcript and recommendation letters.
-We request at least two letters of recommendation.
+You will be asked to provide an email for your college advisor on the application form.
+Please let them know that they will receive an email directly from Kivunim requesting an upload of your transcript and recommendation letters.
+We request at least two letters of recommendation (at least one a humanities teacher).
 Non-USA students should contact our office to submit materials.

 TEST SCORES